-Illegal camping: As you hike along Devil’s Path you are sure to come across fire rings near the trail.
-Do not camp at these unless it is a.
+Illegal camping: As you hike along Devil’s Path, you are sure to come across fire rings near the trail.
+Do not camp at these unless it is a designated campsite.
 These are common at overlooks, flats on ridges, cols, and summits.

-Starting at the east end of the trail your first formal campsite will be the Devil’s Kitchen.
+Starting at the east end of the trail, your first formal campsite will be the Devil’s Kitchen Lean-to.
 It is situated one-tenth of a mile from the junction of the Overlook Trail.
-This junction is 1.7-miles from the trailhead.
-This is heavily used and abused, as one can see by the graffiti and markings on the lean-to and privy.
+This junction is 1.9-miles from the trailhead.
+This lean-to is heavily used and abused, as one can see by the graffiti and markings on the lean-to and privy.
 Be prepared to camp elsewhere.
-There are some good sites for at-large campsites in the area.
-There is good water found in the area.

-The next spot to camp is at a spot in Jimmy Dolanat 4.55 miles.
+The next potential spot to camp is at a location in Jimmy Dolan Notch at 4.55 miles.
 There is no water here.
 The at-large campsite is just west and above the view.
 The DEC may eventually mark this spot with no camping disks, but none of this writing.

-Heading west over Sugarloaf Mountain at 8.75 miles you will find the Mink Hollow lean-to and designated campsites in Mink Hollow (south side).
-There are springs heading north and west from the .
+Heading west over Sugarloaf Mountain at 8.75 miles, you will find the Mink Hollow lean-to and designated campsites in Mink Hollow (south side).
+There are springs heading north and west from the notch.

 Your next formal camping opportunity will be Devil’s Tombstone Campground.
 It is south of the road crossing on Rt 214.
 This is the only camping that is not free.
 Water, showers, and other amenities are found here.
 The fee as of 2016 is $22.00 per night.

-This is a popular campground and do not count on getting a site without a reservation.
+Devil’s Tombstone is a popular campground, and do not count on getting a site without a reservation.
 At various times there is a 2-night minimum.
-Given the cost, location, and amenities pay for 2 and stay one.
+Given the cost, location, and amenities, pay for two and stay one.

-After Stony Clove, your next formal camping will be at 15.35 miles at the Devil’s Acres .
-The is not far from the Hunter Mountain trail junction and is right on the trail.
-The has a fire pit but no privy.
-This spot provides a good base to hike Hunter and SW Hunter.
+After Stony Clove Notch, your next formal camping will be 15.35 miles at the Devil’s Acres Lean-to.
+The lean-to is not far from the Hunter Mountain trail junction and is right on the trail.
+The lean-to has a fire pit but no privy.
+This spot provides an excellent base to hike Hunter and SW Hunter.

-There is a seasonal spring near the.
-You can also put your tent up behind the .
+There is a seasonal spring near the lean-to.
 There are also several spots in this area for nice at-large camping spots along the herd path to Southwest Hunter.

-After Diamond, all camping on Devil’s Path going west will be at-large.
+After Diamond Notch, all camping on Devil’s Path going west will be at-large.

-When camping on Devil’s Path remember these basics, check water supply, don’t count on aand bring another shelter type, and keep in mind the 150-foot rule.
+When camping on Devil’s Path, remember these basics, check water supply, don’t count on a lean-to, bring another shelter type, and keep in mind the 150-foot rule.